 So, what is the Cavapoo, exactly?

-why did they choose to mix a poodle with a Cavalier King Charles Spaniel?
+Why did they mix a poodle with a Cavalier King Charles Spaniel?

-It helps that mixing the two makes REALLY cute puppies.
+Well, first of all, it helps that mixing the two makes adorable puppies.

 Now since we’re talking about…

-The Poodle original purpose is another issue folks like to argue about.
-Some claim they carried water, others claim they were companions of aristocracy, idealists would like to think they were once hunters.
+The Poodle’s original purpose is another issue folks like to argue about.
+Some claim they carried water, others claim they were companions of aristocracy, and idealists would like to think they were once hunters.

-We here at IndulgeYourPet lean towards those that believe that they probably had some type of utilitarian purpose first before the aristocracy “hi-jacked” and made them into more of a “show piece” than an actual working dog.
+We at IndulgeYourPet lean towards those who believe they probably had some practical purpose before the aristocracy “hi-jacked” and made them more of a “showpiece” than an actual working dog.

 At any rate…